 The men and women of our Armed Forces make huge sacrifices to serve.
 Away from family for extended periods, it often puts unbearable strain on a relationship.
 Many don’t survive.
-While it may impact a marriage, it may also alter the divorce process.
+While it may impact a marriage, it may also alter the divorce process and child custody cases.

 Getting a divorce is a tough task anytime, but how can you contend with this if you’re halfway around the globe serving in the military?